-- SHORTLISTING: Applications will be considered by our Research Advisory Committee who shall decide which proposals should be shortlisted to the second stage.
+- SHORTLISTING: Applications were considered by our Research Advisory Committee and a decision made on which proposals to shortlist to the second stage.

-- NOTIFICATION: Applicants will be notified as to the outcome of their submission in January 2022.
-We appreciate your patience during this time.
-Shortlisted applicants will be invited to submit a second stage application form.
+- NOTIFICATION: Applicants were notified of the outcome of their submission in January 2022.
+Shortlisted applicants were invited to submit a second stage application form.

 2: Second Stage (for shortlisted applicants)

 - DEADLINE: Shortlisted applicants must submit their second stage proposals and ensure that all online declarations and approvals have been completed by the relevant parties before 12pm (noon) on 7 March 2022.

 - PEER REVIEW: Submitted applications will then be subject to external peer review (in line with AMRC guidance).
 The peer reviewers' comments will be sent to the applicants (anonymously) via our online system.

 - DECISION: All applications, reviews and rebuttals will then be considered by our Research Advisory Committee who shall make final funding recommendations to our Board of Trustees.

 - NOTIFICATION: Final funding decisions will be in July 2022 and applicants will be notified as to the outcome of their submission via email shortly afterwards.
 We appreciate your patience during this time.